ms/buildtogether.tech/src/process.md

 To start our exploration of the longer feedback loops in
 <a figure="feedback-loops"/>, let's look at a process that nobody uses, but which
 appears in almost every textbook.
-It's called the <span g="waterfall_model" i="waterfall model; process!waterfall">waterfall model</span>, and it divides development into a series of discrete phases, each of which is completed before the next begins:
+It's called the [% i "waterfall model" "process!waterfall" %][% g waterfall_model %]waterfall model[% /g %][% /i %], and it divides development into a series of discrete phases, each of which is completed before the next begins: